LandPaths volunteers trek into hills near Healdsburg to carve out hiking path

 The volunteers, led by Kyle Gift, a LandPaths stewardship specialist, managed to cut nearly 200 feet of fresh trail, a few feet wide, using shovels, mattocks and other hand tools to carve the rain-soaked dark brown soil.

-It was slow going, Gift said, due to slope of the ravine and the need, along much of the way, to carry the loose dirt in 5-gallon buckets to a spot where it could be spread on the ground, minimizing the chance of it washing down to a small stream.
+It was slow going, Gift said, because of the slope of the ravine and the need, along much of the way, to carry the loose dirt in 5-gallon buckets to a spot where it could be spread on the ground, minimizing the chance of it washing down to a small stream.

 But it’s just the kind of work guys like Fairbank, an avid hiker and five-year LandPaths volunteer, relish.
 When he’s out hiking other places - Trione-Annadel State Park, Shiloh Ranch or Taylor Mountain Regional Park - he carries his own trail-clearing tools or pulls thistles by hand.